-So we took our core tuning implementation from surge and converted it into a standalone MIT licensed C++-14 header only library.
-We used this to build the tuning workbench synth and also to add tuning to our dexed form.
-And soon we will back-port it into surge.
+So we took our core tuning implementation from Surge and converted it into a standalone MIT licensed C++-14 header-only library.
+We used this to build the Tuning Workbench Synth and also to add tuning to our Dexed fork.
+Soon we will also backport it into Surge!

 But you can use it today!

-The details are at our github repo for the project but the short version is
+The details are at our GitHub repository for the project but the short version is

 - Add our code as a submodule and adjust your include paths

 - Write code in your synth to handle getting SCL and KBM files